 For training of NW-side models, an OAM-centric data collection implies that the OAM provides the configuration (via the gNB) needed for the UE to initiate/terminate the data collection procedure.
 MDT framework can be considered to achieve this.

-Related to gNB-centric data collection for NW-side model training, potential impact on L3 signalling for the reporting of collected data should be assessed.
+Related to gNB-centric data collection for NW-side model training and NW-side model monitoring/control, potential impact on L3 signalling for the reporting of collected data should be assessed.

-Related to OAM-centric data collection for NW-side model training, potential impact on MDT for connected mode should be assessed.
+Related to OAM-centric data collection for NW-side model training and NW-side model monitoring/control, potential impact on MDT for connected mode should be assessed.

+/omit for short/

+7.3.1.2.2 UE-side data collection

+Regarding the use cases those are studied, the following can be considered:

+- For AI/ML based CSI feedback:

+For UE side model monioring, gNB-centric data collection are considered.

+Related to the gNB-centric data collection for UE-side data collection, the gNB-centric data collection implies that the gNB initiates/terminates the collected data transfer to the UE.

+- For all use cases:

+For UE side model training, the UE-centric data collection are considered.

+For UE-side model training, the UE-centirc data collection implies that the UE initiates/terminates the collected data transfer to the UE side OTT server without 3GPP awareness.

+Related to UE-side model training, there is no any impact on the 3GPP specification.

 Conclusion